The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply

 \parait{End-to-end validation of pooled supply chains.} Pooling leads to a break down of any brand or DSP's ability to perform end-to-end verification of the ad inventory supply chain.
 Specifically, the final step of verification highlighted in \Cref{sec:background:supply-chain} cannot be meaningfully completed unless {\em all} domains associated with a publisher's account are publicly known (and unfortunately, this is not the case).
-This is because the end-to-end verification of the ad inventory supply chain, as specified by the IAB, implicitly relies on trust that publisher IDs are actually associated with specific organizations and that these associations are verified by AdXs.
-We illustrate this with an example. \begin{itemize} \item Consider a publisher domain {\tt sportsnews.com} which has a legitimate subsidiary: {\tt nbanews.com}.
-The publisher registers for an account with a popular AdX ({\tt adx}) and is issued the publisher ID {\tt pubid} after being vetted by {\tt adx}.
-It is expected that this domain can now share this publisher ID with its subsidiaries.
-Both sites will now list {\tt adx} as a {\tt DIRECT} seller through the {\tt pubid} account in their \ads files.

-\item The publisher now decides to share {\tt adx}'s issued publisher ID with {\tt fakesportsnews.com}, another sports news site but of low quality, for a cut of the revenue generated from ads shown on {\tt fakesportsnews.com}.
-In its \ads file, {\tt fakesportsnews.com} now adds {\tt adx} as a {\tt DIRECT} seller and also lists {\tt pubid} as its publisher ID.
+This is because the end-to-end verification of the ad inventory supply chain, as specified by the IAB, implicitly relies on trust that seller IDs are actually associated with specific organizations and that these associations are verified by AdXs.
+We illustrate this with an example. \begin{itemize}[leftmargin=.4cm] \item Consider a publisher website {\tt sportsnews.example} which has a legitimate subsidiary: {\tt nbanews.example}.
+The publisher registers for an account with a popular AdX ({\tt adx}) and is issued the seller ID {\tt sellerid} after being vetted by {\tt adx}.
+It is expected that this website can now share this seller ID with its subsidiaries.
+Both websites will now list {\tt adx} as a {\tt DIRECT} seller through the {\tt sellerid} account in their \ads files. \item The publisher now decides to share {\tt adx}-issued seller ID with {\tt fakesportsnews.example}, another sports news website but of low quality, for a cut of the revenue generated from ads shown on {\tt fakesportsnews.example}.
+In its \ads file, {\tt fakesportsnews.example} now adds {\tt adx} as a {\tt DIRECT} seller and also lists {\tt sellerid} as its seller ID.